CasEsselink/portfolio/ReadMe.md

 ### 3. Attendance
 Early in the semester was absent a number of times.
 These were with a reason and mostly indicated the day before.
 So I did not receive strikes for them, but it was still inconvenient.
 Luckly I haven't been sick since and I have been present for almost every day after the first weeks.

+### 4. Communication
+Communication between group members like reporting you will be absent was done in discord.
+This was going mostly great.
+Communication with teachers and product owners was done in teams and mail.
+This was a bit chaotic at times, but it got better during the semester.
+When we were working at school, I think our communiction was great.
+There was a lot of cooperation and there got a lot done.
+When we were working online, we had a discord call.
+People would sit all day in call and if you had questions you could ask them.
+This worked great.

+### 5. New knowledge and skills
+For both the gp and ip I had to learn a lot new skills.